 ## Narrative Approach

-- **POV:** Third-person limited, strongly anchored in the POV character
+- **POV:** Third-person limited, deeply anchored in the POV character

 - **Tense:** Past, except in memories β then italic present-tense inserts

-- **Sentence style:** Variant.
-Short staccato sentences in conflict
+- **Sentence style:** Varied.
+Short staccato sentences in conflict moments.

 ## Signature Techniques

-- **Object-as-emotion:** Feelings are never named but visible on objects
+- **Object-as-emotion:** Feelings are never named, made visible through

-(the coffee grows cold, the key cuts into the hand).
+objects (the coffee goes cold, the key cuts into the hand).

 - **Weather-as-chorus:** Weather comments on the scene, never just backdrop.